 Frequently Asked Questions About Australia

-To save you time searching, here are the most asked questions about Australia.
+Here are the most asked questions about Australia.

 - Fixed price or barter?
 Fixed Price.

-- Any seven wonders of the world?
+- Any seven Wonders of the World?
 The Great Barrier Reef.

 Map of Australia